pha5echange/eng-tools/README.md

 18a) Run nhm_plotter_a09cr.py' after 'nhm_a06cr.py' to plot 2 linegraphs (in 'graphs/..').
 One shows 'Hgraph' (solid red) and 'Mean-Hnode' (dashed black).
 The other shows '% Hnode = 0.5 hybrid nodes' (solid red), '% Progenitor nodes' (dashed blue), and '% Sink nodes' (dotted black).

-19) 'ghp...py' reads 'gexf/ghp/hive.gexf' and plots an SVG hiveplot (in 'networks/hives')
+19) 'ghp...py' reads gexf files in 'gexf/directed' and plots SVG hives (in 'networks/hives/all')

 20) 'eng_en_mb_map..py' reads all genre files and generates a text file with 'Artist Name ^ EchoNest ID ^ MusicBrainz ID' (to facilitate mapping EN to MB)